 Many people, especially women, are afraid to approach and try to stop older men in the community from abusing school girls.
 For example:

 When asked, “Is anything being done to stop GBV against girls?” a woman in Beitbridge said, “It is difficult to even get the courage to approach that person.
-Culturally it is difficult to just approach a person and just advise them, especially the older people.
+Culturally it is difficult to just approach a person and just advise them, especially the older people.”

 FGD participants in Binga discussed instances of 60-year-old men having sexual relationships with 16-year-old schoolgirls, and a woman of 50 years entering into relationships with [boys who are] 15, 16 year olds.”
 When asked, “is anything being done to stop it?”, they replied in chorus, “Nothing is being done”.
 One person added, “We are afraid to stop it.”